bkirwi/decline/src/main/tut/usage.md

 object Tail extends CommandApp(tailCommand)
 ```

-...and we're done!
-For a example of everything all together,
+The resulting application can be called like any other Java app,
+and any parsing errors will be printed to stderr.

+That's it!
+To see a few of these features in action,
-have a look at the [quick start](/).
+have a look at the [quick start](./).